 Individuals also have the right to withdraw consent, easily and swiftly at any time.
 When consent is withdrawn all details must be permanently erased and not just deleted from a mailing list.
 The General Data Protection Regulation (GDPR) gives individuals the right for the erasing of data.

 The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a regulation of which the European Parliament, the Council of the European Union and the European Commission intend to strengthen and unify data protection for all individuals within the European Union (EU).
 It also addresses the export of personal data outside of the European Union.
 The GDPR aims primarily to give control back to citizens and residents over their personal data and to simplify the regulatory environment for international business by unifying the regulation within the European Union.
 When the GDPR takes effect, it will replace the data protection directive (officially Directive 95/46/EC) of 1995.

 Unlike a directive, the new regulation does not require national governments to pass any enabling legislation and is therefore directly binding and applicable.
 Consequently, every citizen and every business and organisation that handles personal information is advised to obtain a legal opinion for compliance with the requirements of the law and prepare a database that completely conforms with the regulation.

 Compliance with the new regulation does not have to be problematic – even if confronted with the multifaced challenges of meeting the European Union’s, General Data Protection Regulation (GDPR) deadline of May 2018.
 Pre-planned effective legal advice will provide you with the time to organise your company or organisation on time and be ready for its observance by the end of May 2018.

 The content of this article intends to provide a general guide to the subject matter.
 Specialist advice should be sought on each particular case.

-- University of Cyprus revises 2017 growth forecast upwards to 3.6%
+- EBRD revises Cyprus’s growth forecast to 3.2%